The BMJ’s Impact Factor is 20.7 (ISI Web of Science, 2017).

 "Data sharing: patient level data [and/or] full dataset [and/or] technical appendix [and/or] statistical code [and/or] available at [

-If there are no such further data available, please use this wording: "Data sharing: no additional data available".
+If no such further data are available, please use this wording: "Data sharing: no additional data available."
 This option is not available for trials of drugs or devices.

-To encourage full and transparent reporting of research we do not set fixed limits for the length of BMJ research articles.
-Nonetheless, please try to make your article concise and make every word count.
+To encourage full and transparent reporting of research we do not set fixed limits for the length of research articles in The BMJ.
+None the less, please try to make your article concise and make every word count.
 Think hard about what really needs to be in the paper to get your message across accurately and what can be left out.
-We suggest 4000 words as a guideline for fully reporting a study's methods, results, introduction, and discussion in an average article, although we recognise that some studies may need more space, others less.
+We suggest 4400 words as a guideline for fully reporting a study's methods (including Patient involvement), results, introduction, and discussion in an average article, although we recognise that some studies may need more space, others less.
 You will be prompted to provide the word count for the main text (excluding the abstract, references, tables, boxes, or figures) when you submit your manuscript.

 Important: The manuscript should include the structured abstract and all tables, figures, boxes, and appendices that are essential to reporting the study design and findings.
 We may suggest later that you separate out some material into web extras to make the main manuscript clearer for general readers, but for peer review (including editorial and statistical review), the manuscript should be a complete document that fully reports the study.

-The full text of all accepted BMJ research articles is published online in full, with open access and no word limit, on bmj.com as soon as it is ready.
-In the print BMJ each research article is abridged, with the aim of making research more inviting and useful to readers.
+The full text of all accepted research articles in The BMJ is published online in full, with open access and no word limit, on thebmj.com as soon as it is ready.
+In the print issue of The BMJ, each research article is abridged, with the aim of making research more inviting and useful to readers.

-BMJ pico is our one page abridged format for research papers in the print journal, which some authors volunteered to help us pilot.
-We designed BMJ pico with evidence based medicine experts to succinctly present the key evidence from each study, to help minimise delay between online and print publication, and to enable us to publish more research in each week's print BMJ.
-See frequently asked questions about pico.
+The BMJ's structured abstract is our abridged format for research papers in the print journal.
+We designed the structured abstract with experts in evidence based medicine, to succinctly present the key evidence from each study, to help minimise delay between online and print publication, and to enable us to publish more research in each week's print issue of The BMJ.

 This should give the title of the article, including the study design.
 Please give for each author his or her name and initials, full address including postal code and one main work position (job title) at the time of writing the paper.
 We do not need authors’ qualifications.
 For the corresponding author please provide an email address and the best contact address: this may differ from his or her work address.

-If there is a very large number of authors we may ask for confirmation that everyone listed met the ICMJE criteria for authorship.
-If they did, we may then suggest that the authors form a group whose name will appear in the article byline.
+If the number of authors is very large we may ask for confirmation that everyone listed met the ICMJE criteria for authorship.
+If they did, we reserve the right to require the formation of an authorship group whose name will appear in the article byline.
 MEDLINE guidance explains that group authorship is acceptable, stating "When a group name for a specific consortium, committee, study group, or the like appears in an article byline, the personal names of the members of that group may be published in the article text.
 Such names are entered as collaborator names for the MEDLINE citation."

-This video slideshow presentation gives more detailed advice on writing each section of a BMJ research paper.
+This video slideshow presentation gives more detailed advice on writing each section of a research paper for The BMJ.

 Please report statistical aspects of the study in line with the "Statistical Analyses and Methods in the Published Literature (SAMPL) Guidelines."
 We also ask you to ensure that the manuscript includes all the information recommended in the relevant reporting statement, for example CONSORT.
-To find research reporting guidelines and statements such as CONSORT you may find it easiest to go to the website of the EQUATOR network, where they are all available in one place.
+Research reporting guidelines and statements, such as CONSORT, are all available in one place on the website of the EQUATOR network.
 We do not use reporting guidelines as critical appraisal tools to evaluate study quality or filter out articles.
 We're simply aiming to make research articles so clear that peer reviewers, editors, clinicians, educators, ethicists, policy makers, systematic reviewers, guideline writers, journalists, patients, and the general public can tell what really happened during a study.